ArcherDevelopment/QoreOS/README.md

 # QoreOS

- QoreOS is the best Roblox pentestsing utility script, and has a wide range of tools.
+ QoreOS is the best Roblox pentestsing utility script, and has a wide range of tools that is soon to come.
  # Todo/Features
    [>] Scripting